chriskrycho/v5.chriskrycho.com/content/pages/about.md

 Title: About
 Author: Chris Krycho
-Summary: Chris Krycho is a boss.
+Description: Chris Krycho is a boss.

 I'll say something cool about myself here.
 And probably make it the landing page.